Competitors are motivation, lockdowns are an opportunity

 The pandemic was a challenging time for the fashion industry worldwide.

 As huge swathes of the global population went into lockdown, many retailers faced heavy losses.
 The trends developing before the pandemic picked up pace, with online shopping and sustainable manufacturing gaining traction.
-While some established players lost ground as a result, considerable opportunities were available to those agile enough to quickly adapt to the shifting consumer demands.
+While some established players lost ground as a result, considerable opportunities were available to those agile enough to adapt quickly to the shifting consumer demands.

-In Russia, a convergence of burgeoning e-commerce sales - of which fashion represents a 21% share - and a booming retail sector in which homegrown players are gaining market share has created a fertile environment for some vendors, in spite of the pandemic’s adverse effects.
-Melon Fashion Group’s revenues were up 66% in the first nine months of 2021 as it increased online sales while also adding more shops to its chain - already the biggest in Russia within its segment.
+In Russia, a convergence of burgeoning e-commerce sales – of which fashion represents a 21% share – and a booming retail sector in which home-grown players are gaining market share has created a fertile environment for some vendors, in spite of the pandemic’s adverse effects.
+Melon Fashion Group’s revenues were up 66% in the first nine months of 2021 as it increased online sales while also adding more shops to its chain – already the biggest in Russia within its segment.
 In an exclusive interview with bne IntelliNews, Mikhail Urzhumtsev, CEO of Russia’s Melon Fashion Group, talked about the trends driving this growth and how the company hopes to sustain it in the future.
 (Photo: Melon Fashion Group)

 Fashion retail in Russia